HARDCORE HENRY (2015)

-I took a turn away from the spooky to wrack my brain, trying to think of some of my favorite action films that I’ve seen throughout the years.
+I took a turn away from the spooky to wrack my brain, trying to think of some of my favourite action films that I’ve seen throughout the years.
 The new highly-anticipated John Wick 3: Parabellum is coming out in May, after all, so I thought it might be fun to brush up on my action films.
 I took the opportunity to re-watch one that really captured my interest when it landed on Netflix Canada a couple of years ago- Hardcore Henry.

 Directed and written by Ilya Naishuller, with additional writing credits to Will Stewart, Hardcore Henry is a Russian action film also referred to simply as “Hardcore” in Russia and a few other countries.
 Filmed in Russia by Naishuller, on an Indiegogo campaign, it had a budget of $2 million.
 It actually grossed $14.3 million worldwide at the box office, with $9.3 million of that grossed in North America.
 I wouldn’t normally talk about this but thought I would this time.
 Given that Hardcore Henry has become one of the most well-known and influential films to come out of Russia, Russian-made, since 1991.